lwambisrat/ID3_BreastCancer/README.md

 - Load and clean the breast cancer dataset from `data/breast-cancer.data`
 - Perform 10-fold cross-validation
 - Print accuracy for each fold and the average accuracy
-- The sample out put is going to be same format with below logs
+- The out put is going to be same format with below logs

   `Loaded 277 samples after cleaning.`